Sometimes, you need to get the same information out to a lot of customers over and over again.

 How to avoid spamming your customers

-For consumers, repeat spam messages are annoying and potentially risky.
-But if your business doesn’t comply with FCC spam rules, you risk hefty fines and alienating your customers — all outcomes that negatively impact your bottom line.
+Beyond that, if your business doesn’t comply with FCC spam rules, you risk hefty fines and alienating your customers — all outcomes that negatively impact your bottom line.

 Make sure you’re familiar with the FCC rules before you start automating repeat text messages.
 In the meantime, these quick tips can help you get started: